 Regular DePaul University students are charged the above rates based on their degree program.

-The university's refund policy allows a return of 100% of tuition (minus a separate $25 registration fee) if the student drops the SQL Server Database Administration Program by April 11, 2016.
+The university's refund policy allows a return of 100% of tuition if the student drops the SQL Server Database Administration Program by September 19, 2016.

 Each program requires a $40.00 (non-refundable) application fee that can be paid online (via credit card) during the online application process.
 If you need to pay this fee by check or money order, please make the check or money order payable to DePaul University and send it to: